 Women preparing for a lumpectomy or mastectomy to treat or prevent breast cancer in the Houston area, or who have already undergone the surgery, can learn more about their breast reconstruction options by requesting a consultation online to meet with Dr. Roehl.
 You can also call our practice at (281) 282-9555 to schedule an appointment.
+Women visit us in Webster, Texas, for breast reconstruction from Pearland and other nearby communities.

 Advances in microsurgery and other reconstructive surgical techniques have created more options than ever before for women who choose to get breast reconstruction after a mastectomy or a significant lumpectomy.
 Dr. Roehl's training and experience includes a prestigious reconstructive microsurgery fellowship at the renowned MD Anderson Cancer Center in Houston.